atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 J
 'He ashed her why she loade herseff •uneasy about Lumley, who was nothing to her.
 $
-“Yes, but he is, " Said isle, hastily Then, finking at once, into her form'^r dejection, added, — “Oh! brother! yost “cannot think how he has used me."
+Yes, but he is, " Said isle, hastily Then, finking at once, into her form'^r dejection, added, — Oh! brother! yost cannot think how he has used me."
 ••
 1
-“My fears are confirmed then, " re
+My fears are confirmed then, " re
 9
-plied he — - “poor, dear, unhappy girl!
+plied he — - poor, dear, unhappy girl!
-“— But tell me, Fanny, what has he “done— — me, you Shall never “want a friend to. vindicate yoiir cause.
+— But tell me, Fanny, what has he done— — me, you Shall never want a friend to. vindicate yoiir cause.
-“Make yourself easy, my dearest sister— — ^
-“will not only force Lumley to tell
+Make yourself easy, my dearest sister— — ^ will not only force Lumley to tell
 __ V
-E 4 “me
+E 4 me
 9
 f
 /
 '*
 8o .
 (
-‘‘ me how he dared to use you foi will force him to make you all the “reparation you can desire ^ ft r
+‘‘ me how he dared to use you foi will force him to make you all the reparation you can desire ^ ft r
 II ■